Entries Tagged as 'Social Commentary'

 A Story Deserving Of Our Tears

 A few weeks ago the deadly and awful terrorist acts in Mumbai drew the attention of the entire world.
 As the tragic events unfolded I was torn between trying to learn more about what was happening and trying to block it all out.
-I have a flight booked/trip planned to India at the end [...]
+I have a flight booked/trip planned to India at the end of [...]

 Wednesday, April 2nd, 2008